 3. If you see others as an extension of yourself

 Narcissists often see others as a way to fulfil their own needs and reach their own goals – rather than own people with their own feelings and needs.
 They generally expect things from other people and feel as though they are entitled to certain things, reacting badly when they don’t receive them.

 If you’re offered a piece of criticism and it makes you angry or defensive, you may have some traits of a narcissist.
 They often have inflated egos that don’t like to be told anything negative about themselves, which can mean constructive criticism can be hard to hear at times.

 5. If you don’t feel empathetic

 Lacking empathy can be a trait of psychopathy or many other personality disorders.
-But if you don’t easy feel empathetic towards the feelings, needs and wants of others, chances are you could be a narcissist.
+But if you don’t easily feel empathetic towards the feelings, needs, and wants of others, chances are you could be a narcissist.

 Try to research ways to use narcissism to your advantage and turn it into a positive rather than a negative trait.
 Do you think you have any narcissistic traits or do you recognise any of these traits in those around you?
 Let us know in the comments!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.